MiguelPelegrina/java_school_online_store_minikube_config/README.md

 # Kubernetes minikube configuration

-This repository is part of my final project for the Java School of T-Systems Iberia and contains the backend.
+This repository is part of my final project for the Java School of T-Systems Iberia and contains the kubernetes minikube configuration.
 For further information please refer to my documentation at https://miguelpelegrina.github.io/java_school_online_store_documentation/.

 ## Useful commannds: